Social Issues

 Residents express concern over affordability and potential public health impact

-Some respondents argued that higher prices could discourage usage, particularly among young people.
+Some respondents noted that higher prices could discourage usage, especially among the youth.

-Condoms remain a key tool in preventing sexually transmitted infections and unplanned pregnancies, making affordability a critical factor in public health efforts.
+“I don’t have a problem with the initiative, I use condoms and people who know the advantages of using it will keep buying but those in the streets might just go “raw”The use of condoms remain a key method in preventing sexually transmitted infections and unplanned pregnancies, making affordability a critical factor in public health efforts.

 Related Articles